vikram0460/ElasticLaravel/README.md

 ## Customizing Document Fields

-YOu need to have documentFields in order to have the columns indexed:
+You need to have documentFields in order to have the columns indexed:

 ```php
 use Fadion\Bouncy\BouncyTrait;